marc-dantas/domas/README.md

 #### The `--background` and `--foreground` flags
 You can also customize the final generated image using the `--foreground` and `--background` flags, these are all the possible colors:

+> Background is the color of the background itself of the image.
+> Foreground is the color of the pixels plotted onto the image.

 - White: `white`
 - Black: `black`
 - Red: `red`